 When I got home, I caught a glimpse of myself in the reflection of the elevator.
 I had noticeable red spots and inflamed areas all over my skin.
 Spots that had been small blackheads now resembled full-blown pimples.
 Had I just made a huge mistake?
-I figured this was only temporary and applied acne cream as usual that night, hoping that things would eventual calm down and I’d have that “post-facial glow” I’d heard so much about.
+I figured this was only temporary and applied acne cream, as usual, that night, hoping that things would eventually calm down and I’d have that “post-facial glow” I’d heard so much about.
 However, the next day passed, then the next, then the next, and my skin was still broken out and underwhelming.

 A week passed and I was still dissatisfied with my overall complexion.
 I’m never getting a facial again, I contested.

 Surprisingly enough, that declaration didn’t last long, as I got the opportunity to visit Justin Bieber’s go-to bathhouse in TriBeCa and couldn’t pass it up.
 Part of the detoxing experience was a facial that I nervously agreed to, but truthfully, it was one of the most relaxing experiences of my life.
 There was no extraction, no alcohol, and no steam machine, yet my skin glowed like an orb when I was done.
 I no longer had it out for facials, but I pledged to ask more questions and do my research before my next appointment.

 And if you’re a facial newbie, I’d urge you to do the same—you and your skin will thank me.

 Have you ever had a negative experience with a facial?
 I want to hear about it!
 Tell me below.